What is Push Down Accounting?

 An entity has the choice to apply to push down accounting each time a change-in-control event occurs.
 For example, Entity A was acquired by Entity B in January 20×7.
 Entity A is further acquired by Entity C in January 20×8.
 The following options are available to Entity A.

-- Therefore, each change-in-control event presents a new opportunity for the acquiree to choose to apply or not apply to push down accounting.
-However, once an entity opts to apply to push down accounting to a specific change-in-control event, the decision cannot be revoked.
+- Therefore, each change-in-control event presents a new opportunity for the acquiree to apply or not apply to push down accounting.
+However, once an entity opts to push down accounting to a specific change-in-control event, it cannot revoke the decision.

-- All the disclosures that are required to be made in the event of a change in accounting principle should also be made.
+- All the disclosures required to be made in the event of a change in accounting principle should also be made.

 Measurement of Items under Push Down Accounting